openvinotoolkit/docker_ci/dockerfiles/ubuntu20/build_custom/README.md

 The docker image is built using a multi-step build:
 1. **setup_openvino**
     Clone OpenVINO™ git repository with submodules and install build dependencies.
-    Open Model Zoo will be included as submodule.
+    Open Model Zoo will be included as a submodule of OpenVINO.
 2. **build_openvino**
     Build OpenVINO™ (CPU, iGPU, VPU support) with the parameters specified in openvino_cmake.txt.
     It does not include OpenCV.